 An overview of 2020 Disaster Recovery Trends

-In a recent video, I talk about some of the disaster recovery, backup and DRaaS trends coming in 2020.
+Here are some of the disaster recovery, backup, and DRaaS trends coming in 2020.
 As you might expect, cloud-based disaster recovery will continue to grow in popularity, but one of the intriguing side points is the growth in situation-specific disaster recovery solutions.
 We’re seeing an increase in the number of businesses implementing cloud-based DRaaS solutions specifically for migration purposes.

 I also see the line between DRaaS and backup technologies blurring, with more advanced solution providers taking a more comprehensive approach to disaster recovery by combining all elements into one easy-to-manage solution.